bcaneco/chimpanzee_calls_plots/README.md

 [calls_data.csv](data/calls_data.csv), which includes recording details and acoustic metrics of chimpanzee vocalizations.
 Each row of data corresponds to a single call recorded from an individual during a specific session.
-The dataset features both recorded and derived call attributes, such as start and end time, frequency range, voice entropy, pitch and inflection, as well as changes between consecutive calls.
-For more details on the extraction and processing of these metrics, please refer to the original manuscript.
+The dataset contains recording details and derived acoustic parameters, such as subject, session, calls’ start and end times, their acoustic frequency range, entropy, pitch and inflection, as well as changes between consecutive calls.
+For more details on the extraction and processing of these parameters, please refer to the original manuscript.

 ## Software Requirements and Setup